-Millersville University’s Academic Internship Program is a Credit-Bearing Internship Program and is one approach of experiential education which encourages a culture of free inquiry and self-reflective learning, where students weave their academic coursework into their future professions, preparing them to become well-rounded individuals for productive roles as civic and community engaged leaders and citizens.
+Experiential Learning and Career Management’s Academic Internship Program is a Credit-Bearing Internship Program and is one approach of experiential education which supports the University’s mission of providing diverse, dynamic, and meaningful experiences to inspire learners to grow both intellectually and personally; enabling them to contribute positively to local and global communities.
 Millersville University recognizes that credit-bearing internship experiences are a valuable part of education, allowing students to engage in a professional experience at an organization with supervision and mentorship from both faculty and employers while developing new skills and learning about a field or industry that complements classroom learning.
 The opportunity to apply theory to practice is treated like any other academic course where students can earn credit toward graduation.

 Credit-bearing internship experiences are available to all Millersville University students who have: